random1106/baum-welch/README.md

 # Baum-Welch

-The code is the implementation of Baum-Welch algorithm for a hidden Markov model.
+The code is the implementation of Baum-Welch algorithm to learn a Hidden Markov Model.

 # Background